Kamala Harris 2020 presidential campaign

 The 2020 presidential campaign of Kamala Harris, a United States senator from California from January 2017 to 2021, officially began on January 21, 2019, with an announcement on Good Morning America.
 Harris had widely been considered a "high profile" candidate for the 2020 Democratic Party presidential primaries since 2016.

 Citing a lack of funds, Harris officially withdrew her candidacy on December 3, 2019.

 On March 8, 2020, Harris endorsed former vice president Joe Biden.
 Harris was chosen by Biden to be his running mate on August 11, 2020.
-Biden and Harris would go on to win the general election and she would become the first female vice president of the United States.
+Biden and Harris won the general election, and she became the first female vice president of the United States.
+Biden initially ran for re-election in 2024 but would later withdraw from the race and endorse Harris, who launched her second campaign for president that same day.

 Background

-Following the election of Donald Trump in November 2016, Harris was named as part of the "Hell-No Caucus" by Politico in 2018, along with Senators Cory Booker, Kirsten Gillibrand, Elizabeth Warren and Bernie Sanders, given she voted "overwhelmingly to thwart [Trump's] nominees for administration jobs", such as with Rex Tillerson, Betsy DeVos and Mike Pompeo; all the Senators in this group were considered potential 2020 presidential contenders at this point in time.
+Following the election of Donald Trump in November 2016, Harris was named as part of the "Hell-No Caucus" by Politico in 2018, along with Senators Cory Booker, Kirsten Gillibrand, Elizabeth Warren, and Bernie Sanders, given she voted "overwhelmingly to thwart [Trump's] nominees for administration jobs", such as with Rex Tillerson, Betsy DeVos, and Mike Pompeo; all the senators in this group were considered potential 2020 presidential contenders at this point in time.
 Prior to announcing her candidacy, she had publicly stated that she was "not ruling it out".
 In December 2018, Harris announced that she planned on considering whether to run for president "over the holiday".
 The following month, it was confirmed that Harris was expected to make an official announcement around Martin Luther King Jr. Day regarding the 2020 election.

 Harris was the sixth office-holding Democrat to formally announce a campaign in the 2020 U.S. presidential election, joining Massachusetts Senator Elizabeth Warren, Hawaii Congresswoman Tulsi Gabbard, former Maryland Congressman John Delaney, former West Virginia State Senator Richard Ojeda, former U.S. Secretary of Housing and Urban Development Julian Castro, and New York Senator Kirsten Gillibrand.

-Prior to and during her presidential campaign an online informal grouping using the hashtag #KHive formed to support her candidacy and defend her from racist and sexist attacks.
+Prior to and during her presidential campaign, an online informal grouping using the hashtag #KHive formed to support her candidacy and defend her from racist and sexist attacks.
 Joy Reid first used the term in August 2017 in a tweet saying "@DrJasonJohnson @ZerlinaMaxwell and I had a meeting and decided it's called the K-Hive."